OK-CodeClinic/Build_a_Video_Streaming_App_on_AWS_Cloud/README.md

 ![react](https://github.com/OK-CodeClinic/Build_a_Video_Streaming_App_on_AWS_Cloud/assets/100064229/71745397-85af-4f5a-b58f-4a3c5edffe3a)
 #### how does this works?
-- The user will access the public url directing to the route53, this will give its access to access the IP address of the Ec2 Instance cointaing the react.Js application.
+- The user initiates access to a public URL, which is routed through Amazon Route 53, allowing them to obtain the IP address of an Amazon Ec2 instance housing the React.js application.
-- The React app will request for the video to be streamed by the user from the cloudfront
+- The React.js application, hosted on the EC2 instance, generates a request to stream a specific video content.
-- The cloudfront will then access the amazon s3 to pick up the particular video that was reqyuested by the user.
+- Amazon CloudFront, a content delivery network (CDN), processes the request from the React.js application and interfaces with Amazon Simple Storage Service (Amazon S3) to retrieve the requested video asset.
-- s3 will then giv access to the user to stream the video.
+- Amazon S3 grants the user access to the requested video content, enabling real-time streaming.
 Live!

 ## Prerequisites
 Before you get started, make sure you have the following: